1.1. What can be migrated?

 3.4.3.
 Option 3: Single user creation details

 Many of our first-time customers create a single user for testing purposes.
 This provides a means of watching the migration process without affecting all users.
 Single users can also be created for migrations affecting just a few users.

 3.5.
 Recreate your resources (using provisioning)

-The Cloudiway platform provides a free resource creation tool to customers performing mail migrations from G Suite to Office 365.
+The Cloudiway platform provides a free resource creation tool to customers performing mail migrations.
 Recreate rooms and equipment using the steps below.

 3.6.
 Activate and monitor your migration

 Now that you have performed all the pre-migration steps within your tenants and within Cloudiway, you’re ready to migrate.
 We recommend you run a test migration on a single user first to check that your configuration produces the outcome you expect.